Skip to content

 Project vs Retainer, Which is the Best Long-Term Video Strategy?

-Having a smart content strategy for your videos ensures you get the most value from your investment.
-When planning out your video content calendar, first look at your overall marketing objectives and how video content can help achieve them.
+When planning out your video content calendar, first look at your overall objectives and how video content can help achieve them.
 Do you want to boost brand awareness?
 Generate more leads?
 Increase customer retention?
-Align your video topics and themes to support those goals.
+Align your videos to support these goals.

 You should also map out topics and themes in advance so your videos work together to tell a cohesive story over time.
-Think about creating different video series around common customer questions, product explanations, staff introductions, business updates, and so on.
+Think about creating different video series around common customer questions, procedure explanations, staff introductions, practice updates, and so on.

-When planning individual videos, optimization best practices are key.
-Include a strong call-to-action, strategic keywords, effective meta descriptions, and compelling custom thumbnails.
-Most video production companies can help with professional tags, titles and descriptions as well.
-Working hand-in-hand with your video partner to plan an intelligent video strategy will maximize your investment and results.
+Include a strong call-to-action, strategic keywords, keyword specific meta descriptions, and interesting thumbnails.
+Most video production companies can help with tags, titles and descriptions as well.
+Work closely with your video partner to plan an intelligent video strategy that can maximize your investment and produce results.

 Wrapping Up

-Recapping the key points in this article, producing marketing videos on a weekly basis can get very expensive very quickly when paying fully-loaded rates.
+Producing marketing videos on a weekly basis can get very expensive very quickly when paying fully-loaded rates.
 While initially cheaper, this approach lacks consistency and a long term vision.
+Have a strategy, buy videos in bulk, and save time and headache.

-The smarter solution for businesses is to instead invest in bulk video production upfront.
+The smarter solution for practices is to instead invest in bulk video production.
 By purchasing a package of videos at once, businesses can secure heavily discounted pricing and pay over an extended period of time.
 This enables having fresh video content ready to go each week, with more budget flexibility.

-Ultimately consistency and having a long term vision are vital.
-Brands that only focus on short term savings may regret it later.
-Investment into regular informative marketing videos pays dividends over time by establishing a visual presence, nurturing leads, educating customers, and boosting brand awareness.
-Rather than evaluating cost alone, weigh the bigger picture benefits that a video strategy can provide to your business.
+Ultimately consistency and having a long term vision are more important than just pricing.
+Practices that only focus on short term savings may regret it later, when they’ve already spent so much on paid ads that don’t work.
+Investment in regular marketing videos pays dividends over time by establishing a visual brand, nurturing patients, educating them, and overcoming competition.
+Rather than evaluating cost alone, weigh the bigger picture benefits that a video strategy can provide to your practice.